Western (Wailing) Wall

 The area is divided to 4 sections: a large open zone on the western side, a small section for women on the south side of the wall (there is segregation due to religious requirements), a larger section of the wall in the center for men, and a covered place in the northern side.

 The walls are 20M high above the ground, with 25 layers of stones.
 The larger stones are in the lower layers.
 Another 7M (15 layers) are buried under the ground, and some of the buried earlier layers may be from the first temple.
+The lowest section of the wall can be seen in the northern section of the central drainage canal.

 Herod the Great, King of Israel under the Romans (37BC - 4BC), enlarged and rebuilt the second temple, and made it a magnificent temple.
 A reconstruction of the temple is seen on the illustration on the right, with an indication of the western wall.